Davy Crockett Loop

-From the intersection of Loop 256 and FM 322 on the south side of Palestine, travel south on FM 322 for 6.7 miles to Hwy.
-294. Go west on Hwy 294 for 2.3 miles to the entrance of the Center on the right.
+From the intersection of Loop 256 and FM 322 on the south side of Palestine, travel south on FM 322 for 6.7 miles to Hwy 294.
+Go west on Hwy.
+294 for 2.3 miles to the entrance of the center on the right.
 Please call ahead before visiting and check in at the office when you arrive.

-Over 110 species of birds have been recorded at the Center.
-Campus roads provide a great place for walking and nature study.
-Numerous species of birds and wildlife may be observed, including Red-headed Woodpeckers along the entrance road leading to the office.
-Woodlands along the property edges and near the nature trails consist of pine and mixed pine/hardwood forests.
+Over 110 species of birds have been recorded at the 1,300-acre center.
+Woodlands along the property edges and near the nature trails consist of pine and mixed pine-hardwood forests.
 Walk the back road around the lake near the RV sites and you will experience excellent wildlife habitat with an inspiring view of the lake.

 The lakeside trail follows along the south side of Lake Lemons.
 This trail takes you through a variety of habitats and is a great place to explore the lake edge.
 Wetland vegetation lines the shore edge and provides opportunity for looking at some interesting species.
-Great Blue Herons can be observed stalking prey while Kingfishers may be heard flying overhead.
-A variety of waterfowl and wading birds can be found around the campus.
+A variety of herons, kingfishers, waterfowl and wading birds can be found around the campus.

 Hike the prayer trail that starts on the southeast side of Thunder Bridge.
-This trail takes you through an east Texas hardwood forest composed of eastern red cedar, winged elm, laurel oak, mockernut hickory, and dogwood.
+This trail takes you through an East Texas hardwood forest composed of eastern red-cedar, winged elm, laurel oak, mockernut hickory and dogwood.
 Search for resurrection ferns that grow on some of the trees.
-They may appear lifeless, but with a good rain, their leaves will become vibrant and green.
-Watch and listen for a variety of birds, including Red-headed Woodpeckers.
-Many snags along the trail are dotted with various size holes, attesting to the woodpecker's presence.
-Follow the many intermittent creeks winding through the area and check for Anoles and other reptiles among the vegetation.
+Watch and listen for a variety of birds, including Red-headed Woodpecker.
+Follow the many intermittent creeks winding through the area and check for anoles and other reptiles among the vegetation.

-The pipeline right-of-way that traverses the property grows abundant wildflowers, including Mexican hat, black-eyed Susan, and asters.
-The open fields around the house produce yellow Coreopsis and bee balm.
-Bird feeders and nest boxes are located around the house and several Carolina Wrens can be observed nesting in the spring and summer.
+The pipeline right-of-way that traverses the property grows abundant wildflowers, including Mexican hat, black-eyed Susan and a variety of asters.
+The open fields around the house produce yellow coreopsis and bee balm.
+Please respect the privacy of the tenants of the house.

 Caddoan Mounds State Historic Site

-From the intersection of US 69 and Hwy 21 in Alto, go southwest on Hwy 21 for 6.0 miles to Caddoan Mounds.
+From the intersection of US 69 and Hwy.
+21 in Alto, go southwest on Hwy.
+21 for 6 miles to Caddoan Mounds.

-This unique site combines history, archeology along with grassland and woodland habitats.
+This unique site combines history and archeology with grassland and woodland habitats.
 At first glance, the site appears to be an open field, but further investigation reveals its unusual features.

 The trail runs beside woodland as the land slopes down to a riparian area that is a great place to see wildlife.
 Visitors must stay on the designated trail, but several resting areas and an observation deck for the borrow pit provide excellent places to stop and look for birds and other wildlife.
-A cluster of elderberry grows near the platform and when blooming in the late spring to early summer, may be a place to spot some magnificent butterflies.
+A cluster of elderberry grows near the platform, and when blooming in the late spring to early summer, may be a place to spot some magnificent butterflies.
 Black walnut trees are dominant along the trail.
-Use the leaflets to help you identify this tree or look on the ground for dropped walnuts.
-Other forest species include gum Bumelia, sweetgum, dogwood, water oak, sugarberry, and box elder.
-Also watch for a nesting pair of Red-tailed Hawks, which are known to feed in the area.
+Watch for a nesting pair of Red-tailed Hawks, which are known to feed in the area.
 Barn Swallows swoop across the open prairie and in winter are joined by Northern Harriers and American Kestrels, who are regular visitors.
 Bald Eagles have been observed in the park and can be seen along the Neches River and a 40-acre lake located south of the park.
 Cedar Waxwings visit the park during migration and join nesting Scissor-tailed Flycatchers and Mockingbirds.
-Coyotes are frequent visitors along the trail and Armadillos and feral hogs occasionally venture from the woods.

-This once native pine-oak forest and savanna communities near the Neches River have been replaced by introduced grasses and weeds.
-However, active management to restore the native vegetation is underway.
-Wildflowers abound at the park year round.
+Wildflowers abound at the park year-round.
 In addition to the boldly colored wildflowers, careful examination of the plants along the trail will reveal some diminutive, yet beautiful species.
-Take the challenge of counting the number of different species you can find. lamb's ear, crimson clover, bull nettle, sensitive briar, black-eyed susan, and passion flower are just some of the species visible in late spring and early summer.
+Lamb's ear, crimson clover, bull nettle, sensitive briar, black-eyed Susan and passion flower are just some of the species visible in late spring and early summer.

 Neches Bluff Area

-Between Crockett and Alto on Hwy 21, turn south on FR 511 which is about 1.0 mile southwest of the Neches River bridge.
-Follow FR 511 for 0.6 miles, turn left on FR 511-A, and follow it for 0.3 miles.
-Turn right on FR 511 and follow it for 1.1 miles to the T-intersection at the powerline.
+Between Crockett and Alto on Hwy.
+21, turn south on FR 511 which is about 1 mile southwest of the Neches River bridge.
+Follow FR 511 for 0.6 mile, turn left on FR 511-A, and follow it for 0.3 mile.
+Turn right on FR 511 and follow it for 1.1 miles to the "T"-intersection at the powerline.
 Turn right and park about 100 yards from that turn.

-Bird songs ring through the forest like a symphony.
-Blue-gray Gnatcatcher, Red-eyed Vireo, Northern Parula, Downy Woodpecker, and Ruby-throated Hummingbird are just a few of the species that can be seen.
-Herbaceous plants include American elder, trumpet creeper, goldenrod, blackberry, and wild rye.
-A trail crosses several small creeks, which are alive with Water Striders, caddisflies, and dragonflies, such as Petaltails, Darners, Sand Dragons, Skimmers, and Dragonlets.
-Look ahead as you traverse the trail, many species may cross in front of you.
-Lizards, Armadillo, White-tailed Deer, damselflies, and butterflies can also be observed along the trail.
+Blue-gray Gnatcatcher, Red-eyed Vireo, Northern Parula, Downy Woodpecker and Ruby-throated Hummingbird are just a few of the species that can be seen.
+Herbaceous plants include American elder, trumpet creeper, goldenrod, blackberry and wild rye.
+A trail crosses several small creeks, which are alive with Water Striders, caddisflies and dragonflies.
+Lizards, armadillo, white-tailed deer, damselflies and butterflies can also be observed along the trail.

-Enjoy the beautiful wetlands along the trail, including ponds with Bald Cypress and unique areas tucked back in the woods.
-These wetlands provide scenic stopping points and great wildlife viewing.
-Look for wading birds and waterfowl including herons, teals, and Wood Ducks.
-Several Wood Duck nest boxes are located on the ponds.
+Enjoy the beautiful wetlands along the trail, which provide scenic stopping points and great wildlife viewing.
+Look for wading birds and waterfowl including herons, teals and Wood Ducks.

-The spring breeding season is a great time for wetland wildlife, although a variety of species can be observed year round.
-Rushes, sedges, and a plethora of other wetland plants line the banks of the pond.
+The spring breeding season is a great time for wetland wildlife, although a variety of species can be observed year-round.
+Rushes, sedges and a plethora of other wetland plants line the banks of the pond.
 Careful observation may reveal a curious otter.
 Warblers are common in the hardwoods and underbrush.
-Look for the jet black and canary yellow feathers of the Hooded Warbler as it calls from the brush.
 In September, be sure to look for the beautiful, large, white flowers of the rare Neches River rose mallow around wetland edges.